US returning land to Japan it's controlled since World War II

 More than 52,000 US troops are in Japan, according to US Forces Japan.
 Add civilian personnel, contractors and dependents and the US presence there tops 100,000.

-That presence has been most contentious on Okinawa, where relations between US military personnel and residents deteriorated this year following several violent incidents related to American bases on the island.
+That presence has been most contentious on Okinawa, where about half of those US troops are based and where relations between US military personnel and residents deteriorated this year following several violent incidents related to American bases on the island.

 At a June protest attended by more than 60,000 people in the Okinawan capital of Naha, the island's governor, Takeshi Onaga, said he would strongly ask the Japanese government to move all US military bases outside of Okinawa.